-Pre-CANSKATE is the basic learn-to-skate program for the absolute beginner offered by the club.
-This program is geared towards skaters age 3-7 and is designed to give them the very basics of skating and to be a fun experience.
-For skaters over the age 7 who have never skated, please contact the skating director at email@example.com and she will advise you on where to register your older child.
+PreCANSkate is a learn-to-skate program geared towards beginner skaters aged 3-7 and is designed to give them the very basics of skating and to be a fun experience.
+For skaters over the age 7 who have never skated, please contact the Skating Director at email@example.com and she will advise you on what program to register your child.

 Hockey VS Figure skates?
 Either option is fine.
 There is no one option that is more difficult to first learn on.
 However, switching from hockey to figure can be a hard transition.
 So if the family has any ideas of the skater being a figure skater, they should start with a pick!